vanniktech/gradle-maven-publish-plugin/README.md

 }
 ```

-Once you've configured this you and defined the typical pom attributes via Gradle properties you can upload your library using the `uploadArchives` task.
+Once you've configured this and defined the typical pom attributes via Gradle properties you can upload your library using the `uploadArchives` task.

 # Sample